mrkkrp/markkarpov.com/megaparsec/fun-with-the-recovery-feature.md

   (Multiplication (Value 7.0) (Reference "z"))
 ```

 Power!
-The only thing that remains is the parser for equations and the
+What remains are the parsers for equations and entire program:
-parser for entire program:

 ```haskell
 equation :: Parser Equation